Need help with booking? Send us a message.

 Focus on endurance, not speed.

 Our guides at Asiana Treks and Tours are supportive and pace the group carefully to avoid fatigue.
 Porters carry most of your gear, so you only need a small daypack.
-We encourage trekkers of all ages (with good health) to join us—families, solo travelers, and groups alike.
+We encourage trekkers of all ages (with good health) to join us—families, solo travellers, and groups alike.

 Insurance & Trekking Permits for Helambu Ama Yangri Trekking